SandwichCakeStudios/Mass-Entity-An-Easy-Introduction/README.md

 ### The Traditional Way vs. Mass

 **Traditional Unreal (Actor-Based):**
-- Each character is an Actor with its own logic and data
+- Each entity is an Actor with its own logic and data
 - Great for flexibility, but slow when you have thousands of entities
 - Data is scattered in memory, causing CPU cache misses